top of page

 Use and Disclosure

 We will treat your personal information as strictly private and confidential.
 We will only use or disclose it for purposes directly related to your care and treatment, or in ways that you would reasonably expect that we may use it for your ongoing care and treatment.
 For example, the disclosure of blood test results to your specialist or requests for x-rays.
-When health information is provided to another medical practice on your request we email or fax the request.
+There is also interface with online booking provider which also facilitates appointments and our recall/reminder system.

 • With third parties who work with our practice for business purposes, such as accreditation agencies, information technology providers, debt collection agencies.
-Security and confidentiality requirements are imposed on these third parties who are required to comply with APPs and this policy.
+Third parties operating in Australia are under Australian privacy laws, and our practice takes reasonable contractual and practical steps to ensure third parties protect information and use it for authorised purposes.
 Outside contractors are required not to use information about you for any purpose except those activities we have asked them to perform.

-• Written consent is required before personal health information is disclosed to third parties, such as insurance companies and solicitors
+• Valid written consent is required before personal health information is disclosed to third parties, such as insurance companies and solicitors.

 • When it is required or authorised by law (e.g. court subpoenas)